-How to use Touch ID on your iPhone or iPad
+Touch ID helps keep your iPhone or iPad secure, here's how to set it up

 Tap Continue to finish.

-Repeat for every additional finger you want to add, up to 5 total.
+Repeat for every other finger you want to add, up to five total.
 You can register any combination of your and other people's fingerprints, including family or staff.
 You can even temporarily register a travel-mate just in case of emergencies, without having to give them your passcode or password.

 How to identify a Touch ID fingerprint